tiprankstipranks

 Climate change, or legal, regulatory or market measures to address climate change, may materially adversely affect our financial condition and business operations.

 Climate change resulting from increased concentrations of carbon dioxide and other greenhouse gases in the atmosphere could present risks to our future operations from natural disasters and extreme weather conditions, such as hurricanes, tornadoes, seismic events, wildfires, or flooding.
-Such extreme weather conditions could pose physical risks to our facilities and disrupt operation of our supply chain and may impact operational costs.
+Such extreme weather conditions could pose physical risks to our facilities and disrupt operation of our supply chain and may impact operational costs and could have an adverse impact on the availability of raw materials.
 Concern over climate change could result in new legal or regulatory requirements designed to mitigate the effects of climate change on the environment.
-If such laws or regulations are more stringent than current legal or regulatory requirements, we may experience increased compliance burdens and costs to meet the regulatory obligations, and it may adversely affect our raw material sourcing, manufacturing operations, and the distribution of our products.
+Such laws or regulations may result in increased compliance burdens and costs to meet the regulatory obligations, and it may adversely affect our raw material sourcing, manufacturing operations, and the distribution of our products.

 Tech & Innovation